SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/calculation-pathways.md

 ![Naming convention of the pathways](/images/oee/theory/theory-naming-convention.png)

-You will find these namings again, while creating a new profile under the section 'Computation'.
+You will find these namings again, while creating a new profile under the section Computation.

 ### Calculation pathway #1